-This tool highlights each visible map tile to indicate whether it is possible to path to that tile from the tile at the cursor.
-You can move the cursor around and the highlight will change dynamically.
-The highlight is green if pathing is possible and red if not, similar to the highlight DF uses to indicate which tiles can reach the trade depot.
+This tool highlights each visible map tile to indicate whether it is possible to path to that tile from the tile under the mouse cursor.
+You can move the mouse (and the map) around and the highlight will change dynamically.